tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Mercurial

 Mercurial is a cross-platform, distributed revision control tool for software developers.
-The Mercurial plugin automates cleaning and populating a Mercurial workspace, creating a tag, and publishing source changes to the Changes

 ---